-The comedic story where the main character moods map to the twelve months of the year.
+The action-packed horror story where the main character moods map to the nine planets in our solar system.

 comments powered by Disqus. comments powered by